thoughtbot/til/rails/display-custom-page-title-with-extra.md

 ```

 This is snipped from my own template file.
 The ``` '::' ``` part is the delimiter,
-to be shows between the "dynamic" and "static" parts of the title.
+to be shown between the "dynamic" and "static" parts of the title.
 The second string is the static part of the title,
  which is always shown.

 In your view files you can do: